pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

-In the simplest case, such as running a Pachyderm cluster locally, implicit and explicit port-forwarding enables you to communicate with `pachd`, the Pachyderm daemon pod, and `console`, the Pachyderm UI.
-Port-forwarding can be used in cloud environments as well, but a production environment might require you to define more **sophisticated inbound connection rules**.
+In the simplest case, such as running a Pachyderm cluster locally, implicit and explicit port-forwarding enables you to communicate with `pachd`, the Pachyderm API pod, and `console`, the Pachyderm UI.
+Port-forwarding can be used in cloud environments as well, but a production environment might require you to define **additional inbound connection rules**.

 ## Pachyderm Infrastructure Recommendations

-If you run Pachyderm in a cloud platform, the cloud provider is responsible for securing the underlying infrastructure, such as the Kubernetes control plane.
-If you are running Kubernetes locally, the security of Kubernetes APIs, kubelet, and other components become your responsibility.
-See security recommendations in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/).

 For production deployments,
 we recommend that you: